 First quarter results are on target, and revenue for fiscal 1999 is anticipated to be in line with analysts' expectations.
 However, fiscal 1999 costs will be greater than previously estimated because the effects of record-high electric power costs continued from early summer into the fall, an unanticipated downward revision in the inflation index by the Department of Commerce is expected to affect revenue, and increased interest and income tax expenses are anticipated.
-USEC believes its fiscal 1999 earnings could be about 25 percent below analysts' consensus estimate of \$1.60 per share.
+In October 1998, USEC announced that it believed its fiscal 1999 earnings could be about 25 percent below the then current analysts' consensus estimate which was \$1.60 per share.